CPalmer3200/bsb_test_repo/README.md

 ### 1.1 Nextflow pipeline

-The Nextflow pipeline is comprised of three scripts designed to be run in the order: 1. index_pipeline.nf, 2. mapping_pipeline.nf, 3. intersect_pipeline.nf
+The Nextflow pipeline is comprised of three scripts designed to be run in the order: 1. index_pipeline.nf, 2. mapping_pipeline.nf, 3. intersect_pipeline.nf.
+Below you will find a brief explanation of the scripts and their dependencies:

 - index_pipeline.nf: This script retrieves the chromosome.fasta file stored in the data directory and indexes it using Burrows-Wheeler Aligner (BWA).
 Please            install and activate BWA in the current environment before running this script with: